How to Plant in a Pot Without Drainage Holes

 We field a lot of questions about how to plant in pots without drainage holes.
 Some people say not to do it at all, arguing that drainage holes are crucial to plant health.
 Is it possible to keep your plant in a pot without drainage holes?
 Our answer is yes, but with caution.

 What is the purpose of a drainage hole?
 All plants need water to survive.
-And yet, over-watering is the most common (and perhaps most efficient) way to kill an indoor plant.
-Drainage holes allow excess water to seep out of pots after watering, ensuring that water does not pool at the base of a pot, helping to protect sensitive roots from rot, fungus and bacteria.
+And yet, over-watering is the most common (and perhaps quickest) way to kill an indoor plant.
+Drainage holes allow excess water to seep out of pots after watering, ensuring that water does not pool at the base of a pot, protecting sensitive roots from rot, fungus and bacteria.

 Here are a few things to remember about keeping plants in pots without drainage.